Predestined To Be

 He enthusiastically jumps overboard and swims out to Jesus.
 He doesn’t let his shame keep him from his Lord.
 Peter values reconciliation and relational restoration even more than his dignity.

-Chose to be who God meant for you to be.
+Psalm 139:13-14 You created my inmost being; you knit me together in my mother’s womb.
+I praise you because I am wonderfully made; awesome are your works, as I know very well.
 Trust HIM and His ways always!
 Remember we all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.
-Be like Peter value reconciliation and restoration with the Lord above all else.

 Add comment